ncagle/DNS-over-HTTPS/JSON.md

     curl --json '{"msg": "$msg"}' http://example.com

+- Makes a POST
-- Sets the Content-Type: header in the request.
+- Sets a `Content-Type: application/json` header in the request.
 - Replaces the $msg with the environment variable called 'msg', and escapes it correctly according to JSON string rules